 That means that as social groups and individuals, we strive to fit into society, to be like the rest.
 This is how you manage to integrate and be accepted.

-Your parents, for example, will be happy if you pursue the job that they recommended for you or if you do the things that they had planned.
+Your parents, for example, will be happy if you pursue the job that they recommended or if you do the things that they had planned.

 Your friends will be glad if you go with them to a party, and even if it’s not your style, you’re willing to experiment.

-- Eventually you’ll notice that you’re spending a lot of time trying to fit into that “script of life,” while ignoring many of your own desires, tastes, and worries because they’re too different from what is expected of you.
+- Eventually you’ll notice that you’re spending a lot of time trying to fit into that “script of life”.
+But you’ll also be ignoring many of your own desires, tastes, and worries because they’re too different from people expect.

 Now…where do all these behaviors get you?

-- You turn away from your own identity.
+- They make you turn away from your own identity.

 - You stop reinforcing your own idea of who you are to create a false life raft that pulls you away from yourself in order to survive.

-- You need to be honest with yourself: if you’re merely surviving to fit the script that other make up for you, you’re not living—it’s not a real life.
+You need to be honest with yourself.
+If you’re merely surviving to fit the script that others make up for you, you’re not living; it’s not a real life.

 It’s a lie that sooner or later will lead to personal crisis and depression.